Exterran Corporation Looks For Steadier Revenue Base When North America Shrinks

 Exterran has been positioning itself as a complete solution provider and will look to reduce its exposure to the U.S. compression fabrications business to bring stability to its revenue base.
 It will look to bank on unconventional shale production in the international geographies, particularly in the Middle East.
 In Latin America, however, its outlook has faded due to low energy prices.
 Also, the low natural gas prices will adversely affect the AMS segment performance.

-One of the highlights of the company’s recent performance is the Product Sales segment backlog growth in Q1, which was a remarkable improvement compared to a quarter ago.
+One of the highlights of the company's recent performance is the Product Sales segment backlog growth in Q1, which was a remarkable improvement compared to a quarter ago.
 The ECO segment backlog has remained steady, which suggests revenue visibility in the coming quarters.
 A significant eight-year ECO contract extension in Q1 is a case in point.
 EXTN has taken various steps to reduce costs.
-However, given the drop in natural gas prices, the outlook will remain fragile in the short-term.
-Although it has no debt repayment risks in the short-term, its leverage is higher than its peers.
+However, given the drop in natural gas prices, the outlook will remain fragile in the short term.
+Although it has no debt repayment risks in the short term, its leverage is higher than its peers.
 This, plus a negative FCF, may suggest increased financial risks in times of an energy depression.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.